Aračinovo crisis: Background

-Macedonian assault
+Assault on Aračinovo

 The operation by the Macedonian security forces began at 4:30 am on 21 June with an artillery barrage by the army.
 The Macedonian army used some of its heaviest fire-power, with helicopter gunships being employed to attack targets in the village.
 At nightfall, the 6th detachment of the Ministry of Interior, as well as the Special Police unit "Tiger", began an assault from the direction of the neighbouring suburb of Singelich.
 This assault was coordinated with an assault by a tank platoon from the direction of Brnjarci, thus cutting off Aračinovo from the north.
 After initial clashed on the northern side, the security forces slowly approached the village graveyards, and the insurgents reinforced their positions around the new mosque.
-According to General Pande Petrovski, who commanded the Aračinovo operation, the ARM had at its disposal several armored battalions with almost 20,000 soldiers, 54 tanks, 120-130 mortars, Mi-24 helicopters and a sufficient amount of ammunition to carry out a decisive operation and destroy the NLA as an effective fighting force.
-The battle lasted only three days, and ended with two-thirds of the village under Macedonian control.
+According to General Pande Petrovski, who commanded the Aračinovo operation, the ARM had at its disposal several armored battalions with almost 20,000 soldiers, 54 tanks, 120–130 mortars, Mi-24 helicopters and a sufficient amount of ammunition to carry out a decisive operation and destroy the NLA as an effective fighting force.
+The battle lasted three days, and Macedonian reports claimed to have captured two-thirds of the village.
 Although local villagers claimed that the Macedonian Army didn't progress at all and was unable to get into the village.
-Under NATO auspices, a ceasefire was agreed in order to evacuate NLA members from Aračinovo to Lipkovo.
+Western reports also questioned Macedonian claims, asserting that the Macedonian Assault ended in failure.
+Macedonian media reports asserted that NATO brokered a ceasefire allegedly to rescue the NLA rebels from the Macedonian assault on the town.
+However, these claims were subsequently challenged by Western reports, which claimed that it was the Macedonian government that sought a ceasefire due to its military failure in expelling the NLA from the town.

 The onslaught on the eastern part of the NLA-held positions went even more slowly because of stronger resistance, especially at Bel Kamen (one kilometre from Aračinovo).
 Only when reinforcements were sent to assist the assault from the southern side did Bel Kamen fall into the hands of the police.
 The insurgents retreated from Bel Kamen, leaving much of their equipment behind.
 Height 354 to the west of the village was also captured during the first day, opening the way for the security forces to enter the village.
 At the end of the first day of the operation, the Macedonian police managed to penetrate the village from the north and the west, but advanced very slowly due to strong resistance from the NLA positions.
 To the east and to the south the police temporarily dug in at the entrance of the village.